 Best Beaches for Kids and Families in Los Angeles & Orange County

-Beach is what SoCal is all about, but with so much sea and sand around it can actually be hard to choose which is the best spot to stake the family beach umbrella.
-In the years when sand-filled diapers and tired little legs feel challenging, you want to be sure you've chosen a beach that will pay off with those great summer memories.
+Beach is what SoCal is all about, but with so much sea and sand around it can actually be hard to choose which is the best beach to bring the kids.
+In the years when sand-filled diapers and tired little legs feel challenging, you want to be sure you've chosen a beach that will pay off with great summer memories.
 You could head for a beach with a playground (we know some good ones), but for just enjoying the wonderful Pacific Ocean with easy parking, bathrooms, snacks, or other amenities, we love to return to the dozen beaches below.
 Gather the shovels, sandwiches, and sunscreen, and go west, young families!

 Malibu Family Beaches

 Leo Carrillo is one of the Southland's most beloved family beach spots, and it's no wonder.
 With easy parking, a tunnel that walks you under the PCH to the beach (that alone can be exciting), and plenty of sand and tidepools once you get there, this destination is a repeat favorite.
 Don't forget to explore the rocks and caves, too!
 Plan ahead, and you can even make a weekend of it at the adjacent Leo Carrillio Campground (which has reopened after prolonged fire damage closure).

 Summer 2020 info: Leo Carrillo is open.
 Only the South lot and the staircase parking lot are open (8am to sunset) and payment is by automated pay machines or pay-by-phone app (no cash).
 The app saves guests $1 on all-day parking.

 Malibu, CA 90265